Getting to know and like people and getting people to know and like you are the two top cards in the game of success. – Source Unknown

 These ‘Paths to Joy’ are adapted from The Treasure Chest, an old book I found years ago.
 Page 117 contained “The Twelve Rules of Happiness.”
 Of special delight is using paints markers and ink to illustrate meditations inspired by this wisdom.
 The technique is adapted from the book Visual Journaling, Going Deeper Than Words, by Barbara Ganim and Susan Fox.

-For more information and to purchase, visit Sandra’s Galleries.
+THE ART: For more information and to purchase, visit Sandra’s Galleries.